 Complete Coursework Online

 The Graduate Certificatein Educational and Instructional Technology allows you the flexibility to participate in and complete most or all of your coursework without having to commute to campus or take most of the courses for your degree program on campus.
-While many students are able to complete their Educational and Instructional Technology graduate studies online without ever stepping on campus, others prefer or are required by funding sources and government requirement to take their Educational and Instructional Technology Graduate Certificatecoursework in our state-of-the-art instructional classrooms and computer labs on campus.
+Most students complete their Educational and Instructional Technology graduate studies online without ever stepping on campus.
+Some students enroll in elective courses that are offered on campus, providing some program flexibility.

 Graduate Certificate Curriculum (18 total hours)

 - EDT 5410 – Foundations of Instructional Technology